-1 The Company prepares its financial statements in accordance with International Finance Reporting Standards ("IFRS").
+1 The Company prepares its financial statements in accordance with International Financial Reporting Standards ("IFRS").
 However, the Company considers certain non-IFRS financial measures as useful additional information in measuring the financial performance and condition of the Company.
 These measures, which the Company believes are widely used by investors, securities analysts and other interested parties in evaluating the Company's performance, do not have a standardized meaning prescribed by IFRS and therefore may not be comparable to similarly titled measures presented by other publicly traded companies, nor should they be construed as an alternative to financial measures determined in accordance with IFRS.
-Non-IFRS financial measures include "Adjusted Net Income", "Adjusted EBITDA", "Net Debt",
+Non-IFRS financial measures include "Adjusted Net Income", "Adjusted EBITDA", "Net Debt", "Adjusted Operating Income Margin", "Net Debt" and "Free Cash Flow" (which are referenced in this Annual Information Form).
+Reconciliations of the non-IFRS financial measures to their most directly comparable IFRS financial measures are contained in the Company's of operating results and financial position for the relevant year ended December 31 under the heading "Overall Results" and/or "Adjustments to Net Income (Loss)" and/or "Liquidity and Capital Resources", a copy of which is available on www.sedarplus.ca.

-To emphasize focus on its business strategy, in the spring of 2016, the Company held a Global General Manager Conference of the Company's operational leaders, bringing together its diverse culture to drive the strategy (and kickstart what is internally known as Martinrea 2.0).
-The Company held its second leadership conference in April, 2018, building upon the success of the first leadership conference held in 2016, with the goal of accelerating the growth and execution of its strategy.
+To emphasize focus on its business strategy, in the spring of 2016, the Company held a Global Leadership Conference (the "GLC") of the Company's operational leaders, bringing together its diverse culture to drive the strategy (and kickstart what became internally known as Martinrea 2.0).
+The Company held its second GLC in April, 2018, building upon the success of the 2016 leadership conference, with the goal of accelerating growth and execution of its strategy.

 As the Company continued to develop and execute on its four-pillar strategy and as its lean manufacturing principles took hold, quality and performance generally improved throughout the Company.
-The Company's safety metrics also continued to improve throughout this period to better than industry standards.
+The Company's safety metrics also continued to improve throughout this period, exceeding industry standards.
 Customer satisfaction also improved, as evidenced by significant new product mandates in all areas of the Company's business and a number of customer awards over these years to the Company and many of its plants.
-The Company had many successful launches (both new and incremental) for multiple programs launching in all its business areas during this time.
+The Company had many successful launches (both new and incremental) for multiple programs in all its business areas during this time.

-To drive innovation, in 2016, Martinrea announced the construction of a new 108,200 sq. ft. technical center in Auburn Hills, Michigan to combine its U.S. based sales, product engineering, purchasing and vehiclelightweighting research and development activity into a single, state-of-the-art facility in close proximity to some of the largest vehicle manufacturers in the world.
+To drive innovation, in 2016, Martinrea announced the construction of a new technical center in Auburn Hills, Michigan to combine its U.S. based sales, product engineering, purchasing and vehicle-lightweighting research and development activity into a single, state-of-the-art facility in close proximity to some of the largest vehicle manufacturers in the world.
 The construction and move to the new Auburn Hills Technical Center facility was completed in 2017.
 Substantial investments were made in a number of existing facilities.
-The Company expanded its presence in Asia by opening a sales and engineering office in Tokyo, Japan to further build relationships with the Japanese automakers.
+The Company expanded its presence in Asia by opening a sales and engineering office in Tokyo, Japan to further build relationships with Japanese automakers.